-Between worker cooperatives and Employee Stock Ownership Plans (ESOPs), there are fewer than 7,500 employee owned companies in the U.S. When compared to the approximately 6 million firms in the country — including 2 million firms that employ more than four employees — there is a great deal of opportunity to convert businesses to employee ownership.
+Between worker cooperatives and employee stock ownership plans (ESOP), there are fewer than 7,500 employee-owned companies in the U.S. When compared to the approximately 6 million firms in the country — including 2 million firms that employ more than four employees — there is a great deal of opportunity to convert businesses to employee ownership.
 This is especially true in this time of transition of ownership from boomers to other generations.

 Benefits of employee ownership